harness/developer-hub/docs/platform/Secrets/2-add-use-text-secrets.md

 :::

-To add an encrypted text secret in the account scope:
+To add an encrypted text secret in the account scope, do the following:

 1. In your Harness account, select **ACCOUNT SETTINGS**.